safe-global/safe-docs/pages/safe-core-sdk/auth-kit/reference/Web3AuthModalPack.md

 It initializes as well the web3 provider we can retrieve afterwards using the `getProvider()` method.

-**Params**
+**Parameters**

 - `web3AuthModalOptions` - The options to create the `Web3Auth` [instance](https://web3auth.io/docs/sdk/pnp/web/modal/initialize#instantiating-web3auth).
-You can send a configuration object matching the [official one](https://web3auth.io/docs/sdk/pnp/web/modal/initialize#web3authoptions) as we passthrough the options to the `Web3Auth` instance when we instantiate it inside the pack.
+You can send a configuration object matching the [official one](https://web3auth.io/docs/sdk/pnp/web/modal/initialize#web3authoptions) as we pass through the options to the `Web3Auth` instance when we instantiate it inside the pack.
 - `adapters` - The adapters for the Web3Auth modal sdk.
 You can use any of the [supported adapters](https://web3auth.io/docs/sdk/pnp/web/adapters/).
 This prop accepts an array of adapters and the `Web3AuthModalPack` will call the [`configureAdapter`](https://web3auth.io/docs/sdk/pnp/web/no-modal/initialize#configureadapteradapter) method for each one of them internally.

 ⚠️ Remember to add the corresponding package for each adapter (e.g `@web3auth/openlogin-adapter` for OpenLogin).